Reports to Parliament

 Under the Patent Act, the PMPRB is required to submit an Annual Report to Parliament that outlines its activities and the results of its analyses of various price trends in the pharmaceutical industry.

-The Departmental Performance Report, which is usually tabled sometime in the fall, is an account of results achieved against planned performance expectations as set out in the PMPRB's Report on Plans and Priorities.
+The Departmental Results Report, which is usually tabled sometime in the fall, is an account of results achieved against planned performance expectations as set out in the PMPRB's Departmental Plan.

 The PMPRB's Financial Statements are an account of spending during the previous fiscal year.
 Financial statements should be consistent with the information provided in the Departmental Performance Report.